Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: Introduction

-Here we explore a hybrid platform consisting of a large area SiNx resonator coupled to an atomically thin, freely suspended graphene that is deposited on holes etched on SiNx.
-We find that when a mechanical mode of graphene is electrostatically tuned into resonance with a SiNx mode, the two resulting hybrid modes become nonlinear in their response to an external driving force (fig.~1a).
-To estimate the corresponding effective nonlinear coefficients of the hybrid modes, we drive the system parametrically and observe generation of a novel phase coherent frequency comb~\cite{Karabalin-09,Mahboob-12,Cao-14,Mahboob-16,Ganesan-17,Ganesan-18,Czaplewski-18} in displacement power spectra.
-The comb carries unique signatures of nonlinear response of the hybrid modes.
-We develop a methodology to estimate Duffing constant and nonlinear damping of the hybrid modes from measured amplitudes of the frequency comb and our estimates match well with results of numerical modelling.
-The model suggests that giant induced nonlinearity~\cite{Huang-16} of the hybrid mode as measured on SiNx is due to a large back-action force from the low-mass and highly nonlinear graphene resonator that robustly couples to the SiNx resonator mode.
-Our results thereby combine two directions of development of electromechanical resonators in a single hybrid device, providing tunable nonlinear response of a relatively high-Q mechanical mode of a large area, heavy SiNx resonator (fig. 1a)~\cite{Fink-16}. \\
+Here we explore a hybrid platform consisting of a large area SiNx resonator coupled to an atomically thin, freely suspended graphene that is deposited on holes etched on the SiNx.
+When a mechanical mode of the graphene resonator is electrostatically tuned into resonance with a SiNx mechanical mode, we observe the resulting hybrid modes develop giant nonlinear response to an external driving force, as measured on the surface of the SiNx resonator (fig.~1a).
+To validate the measurements, we develop an alternate, novel methodology to characterize third order (Duffing) nonlinear response and damping coefficients of these hybrid modes.
+By parametrically driving the coupled modes, we observe generation of novel frequency comb and use the measured amplitudes of the generated comb lines to estimate the nonlinearities and validate the results.
+Our measurements are in agreement with numerical simulations of a model of coupled linear and nonlinear oscillators.
+The model suggests that induced nonlinearity of hybrid modes, as measured on SiNx, is due to back-action force of the nonlinear graphene resonator and simple scaling estimates are in agreement with the measured giant values.
+These result, verified with two separate measurements, thereby combine two directions of development of electromechanical resonators in a single hybrid device -- a gate tunable graphene resonator inducing giant nonlinearity in a high-$Q$ mechanical mode of a large area SiNx resonator (fig. 1a).\\